 Most businesses see no loss in business due to access management improvements.
-Do access management projects harm businesses?

 This question is asked quite often.
 We recognize that most business owners have invested a significant amount of their time and savings to establish and grow their businesses.
 The last thing FDOT wants to do is to have a negative impact on a business.
 In fact, FDOT strives to provide the citizens of Florida with a safe and efficient state roadway system.
 Such a system is critical to the economic prosperity of our state.